 “Bath time injuries and drownings can occur in a matter of moments” says Chief Ed Castillo.
 “Parents must understand that constant supervision of children is the key to prevention of injury/death”

 One in 5 parents have left their child alone in the bathtub of pool according to a June 2016 report released by Nationwide’s Make Safe Happen Program and Safe Kids Worldwide.
-Additionally, 20in 5 admit to being distracted while their child was in the tub.
+Additionally, 1 in 5 admit to being distracted while their child was in the tub.
 Distractions can range from visitors to cell phones.

 Here are some safety tips that can prevent injuries/death during bath time:

-- Check the water temperature – The Mayo Clinic recommends bath water should be around 100 degrees F. You should ensure the temperature isn’t too hot by checking the it with your hand prior to putting your child in the tub.
+- Check the water temperature – The Mayo Clinic recommends bath water should be around 100 degrees Fahrenheit.
+You should ensure the temperature isn’t too hot by checking it with your hand prior to putting your child in the tub.
 When the water gets too cool, bath time should be over.

 - Opt for infant/child sized bathtub – While the idea of using an infant bath seat or inflatable tub is tempting, most experts don’t recommend them.
 AAP, Consumer Reports and Nationwide Children’s Hospital, among others, advise parents to use a hard plastic bathtub as an alternative.